caddyserver/dist/init/README.md

 Most users will use either config files and the CLI [mutually exclusively](https://caddyserver.com/docs/getting-started#api-vs-config-files) with the API because it is simpler to have only one source of truth.
 However, you may wish to provide Caddy an initial "bootstrapping" configuration with a config file, and use the API thereafter.

-**⚠️ If you provide an initial config file with the `--config` flag and then update the config using the API, you risk losing your changes if the service is restarted unless you have the `--resume` flag in your ExecStart command.**
+**⚠️ If you provide an initial config file with the `--config` flag and then update the config using the API, you risk losing your changes if the service is restarted unless you have the `--resume` flag in your ExecStart command, which you can add to the EXTRA_PARAMS in /etc/default/caddy.**

 Without the `--resume` flag, the `--config` flag will overwrite any last-known configuration.